javidgon/dookio/README.md

 export DOOKIO_DOMAIN="blabla.com"
 ```

-Of course, in order to work, your domain "blabla.com" needs to point to the machine you are setting up.
+**Important**: In order to work, your domain "blabla.com" needs to point to the machine you are setting up, please have a look at the following link if you don't know how: [link](https://gist.github.com/ngoldman/7287753#3-configure-dns)

 Well, after setting up the aforementioned environment vars, you just need to run the following scripts: